Tedicode/Tedicode/README.md

-### Hi, I'm Tedi 👋 a React | Node developer, early career and excited to work!!!!
+### Hi, I'm Tedi 👋
+React | Node developer,
+Early career and excited to work

 <!--
 **Tedicode/Tedicode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.